About The Neighborhood

 Build in Array and live in the home of your dreams designed to meet the highest energy efficiency and indoor air quality standards while enjoying the beautiful natural environment.
 Array’s 12 lots are designed to make maximum use of the sun with a north-south orientation and the neighborhood’s significant open space and amenities are meant to foster a sense of community.
 In Array, homeowners will live near one another with ample privacy between the lots while having:

-Array will have beautiful, custom-designed, high-performance, single-family homes created and built by some of the Triangle area’s best and most experienced “green” architects and builders.
+Array will have beautiful, custom-designed, high-performance, single-family homes created and built by some of the Triangle area’s best and most experienced high performance, green, architects and builders.
 The homes will be designed from the ground up to reach net zero status, produce the smallest carbon footprint possible, and provide significant energy cost savings.

 Array will adhere to the National Green Building Standard for certification of both the development and the homes.
 Array has also developed additional standards for the homes in partnership with Southern Energy Management.
 As a green neighborhood with green homes, Array will embrace all the principles of sustainable design, development, and construction from passive-house energy efficiency to photovoltaic arrays specifically sized for each energy-efficient home.